Norton Rose Fulbright Australia

 John's cross-border experience has included assisting clients with issues in England, US, Fiji, Bermuda, Cambodia, Cayman Islands, Brunei, Myanmar and Norfolk Island.

-In June 2016, John was appointed to the Board of the prestigious International Insolvency Institute, and he currently also serves as Vice President.
+In June 2016, John was appointed to the Board of the prestigious International Insolvency Institute, and he currently also serves as President.
 John's appointment is recognition of his commitment to the Institute and his standing in the profession, both within Australia and overseas.

 In July 2017, John presented a paper (jointly authored with Professor Ros Mason) to the United Nations' 50th Anniversary UNCITRAL Congress in Vienna, titled "Conflict and Consistency in Cross-Border Insolvency Judgments".